Kharatara Gaccha

 Kharatara Gaccha is one of Śvetāmbara Murtipujaka Gacchas.
 It is also called the Vidhisangha (the Assembly) or Vidhimarga (Path of Proper Conduct), as they regard their practices as scripturally correct.

 History

 Kharatara Gaccha was founded by Vardhamana Sūri (till 1031 CE).
 His pupil, Jineshvara (the author of Nivvāṇalīlāvaīkahā), got honorary title 'Kharatara' (Sharp witted or Fierce) because he defeated Suracharya, leader of Chaityavasis in public debate in 1024 CE at Anahilvada Patan.
 So the Gaccha also got his title.
 Khartara also means that "which is beyond" (tara) "purity" (khara), that is, being upright with the absolute truth, by following the religious scriptures without deviation (Jain Agamas) as it is.
 Another tradition regards Jinadatta Suri (1075―1154) as a founder of Gaccha.

 Jinavallabha realised the difference between texts and words of teachers and put emphasis on sacred texts in Kharatara doctrine in the eleventh century.
 He wrote the Crown of Assembly.

+Dādābadī/Dādābāṛī tradition

 The following four are known as Dada Guru in the sect and are venerated as spiritual guides.